-- Research Enhancement Unit (REU) - REU provides support for finding funding opportunities and editing services for federal research proposals.
+- Research Enhancement Unit (REU) - REU provides research development support, assistance with proposal and interdisciplinary team development, support for finding funding opportunities and editing services for research proposals.
 Available at no cost to the PI! - Research Administration Pods - Notify your research administration pod that you intend to submit a proposal; then work with your assigned pod staff to finalize the submission. - Office of Sponsored Projects (OSP) - OSP works closely with the research administration pods and is responsible for submitting proposals to the sponsor.